Intestacy Rules: Dying without a will

 What is probate?

 Probate is the legal right to deal with someone’s estate when they’re dead.
-To find out if you need to apply for probate, contact the financial organisations who hold the deceased’s assets, like their mortgage and bank accounts etc.
+To find out if you need to apply for probate, contact the financial organisations who hold the deceased’s assets, like their mortgage and bank accounts, for example.

 If there is a will, the named executors can apply for probate.
 If there isn’t a will, the closest living relative can apply.

-Before you apply for probate, you need an estimate of the estate’s value, and find out if there’s any inheritance tax to pay.
+Before you apply for probate, you need an estimate of the estate’s value and to find out if there’s any inheritance tax to pay.

 Like this?